8 best kettlebells 2024: tried, tested, and reviewed

 Connecting with the JAXJOX App is fast and easy, which gives you access to track accurate reps, sets, volume and power during exercise, and your purchase includes a 30-day free trial of the app for on-demand workouts and FitnessIQ tracking.

-The KettlebellConnect’s bullet-stacking system uses a rotating weight-selection core, so we could adjust on the fly in seconds in small increments during testing, perfect for switching between strength training and cardio or upper and lower-body workouts.
+The KettlebellConnect’s bullet-stacking system uses a rotating weight-selection core, so I could adjust on the fly in seconds in small increments during testing, perfect for switching between strength training and cardio or upper and lower-body workouts.
 And most importantly, it actually works well.

 If the tech hasn’t gone far enough, this model uses a machine-learning algorithm to generate a FitnessIQ.
-AI, stop reading our brain.
+AI, stop reading my brain.
 It measures heart rate, steps and workout consistency as part of the calculation to track progress, and six-axis motion sensors to help monitor movement.

 But it charges quickly and saves space on the equivalent of six kettlebells.
 If you’re looking for real-time metric tracking and progress reports, it’s the perfect match, but this is just too big to use for technical lifting.
 If you want a bell you can throw around, this won't be for you.
+And personally, when I'm in the throws of a sweaty workout, I'm not too concerned about calculating 360 movements and steps.
+But that's just me.

 Best kettlebell for competition